 The tyres on a crop sprayer are probably the most abused item on the machine.
-Because of the 'ever decreasing weight' nature of a crop sprayer, the tyres attract a 50% loading bonus, however, this bonus refers to low speed operations only.
+Because of the 'ever decreasing weight' nature of a crop sprayer, the tyres attract a loading bonus, however, this bonus refers to low speed operations only.

-Ensure tyre size i.e. contact area, is suitable for the prevailing conditions.
+Please ensure tyre size i.e. contact area, is suitable for the prevailing conditions.
 Narrow wheels, very steep slopes and lush green foliage just DO NOT MIX.

 High loads and high speeds can cause premature tyre wear not only to the tyre tread but also within the tyre carcass.
+Please refer to the tyre manufacturers data for load / speed information.

-Wheel rims and/or centers will also fracture under excess fatigue.
+Wheel rims and/or centers will also fracture under excess fatigue (i.e. under the above conditions).